-- Visit http://tplinkwifi.net, and log in with your TP-Link ID or the password you set for the router. - 2.
-Go to Advanced > System Tools > Traffic Statistics.
+- 1. Visit http://tplinkwifi.net, and log in with your TP-Link ID or the password you set for the router. - 2.
+Go to Advanced > System Tools > Traffic Monitor.

-3. Toggle on Traffic Statistics, and then you can monitor the traffic statistics in Traffic Statistics List section.
+3. Toggle on Traffic Monitor, and then you can monitor the traffic usage of a specific device or all connected devices in 10 minutes, 24 hours or 7 days.